the microsampling blog

 VAMSConcept32.jpg

 I felt that, although this would be an elegant design for the product, it was likely to be costly.
-So, I came up with the idea of mount paper triangles onto standard pipette tips (see here).
+So, I came up with the idea of mounting paper triangles onto standard pipette tips (see below).

 VAMSConcept4.jpg